hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 wakeful existence was just like a dream.
-The pauruSha approach tends to be dominant in several expressions of religion but that itself neither negates nor casts the prAkR^ita view in [lower category](https://manasataramgini.wordpress.com/2012/06/16/the-broken-chain-and-the-chain-of-knowledge/ "The broken chain and the chain of knowledge").
+The pauruSha approach tends to be dominant in several expressions of religion but that itself neither negates nor casts the prAkR^ita view in [lower category](https://manasataramgini.wordpress.com/2012/06/16/the-broken-chain-and-the-chain-of-knowledge/ "The broken chain and the chain ofknowledge").

 As the old Hindus would say, by vichAra alone on the mundane first person experience we can perceive the existence of the difficult to